facereviewer/gattemoos-ng/README.md

 3. On your keyboard, press `Ctrl + A`, then press `D` to leave that screen.
 4. You can now `exit` and close your session

-`screen` can be used to start multiple sessions.
-You can use `Ctrl + A, N` and `Ctrl + A, P` to go to the Next and Previous screens.

 ### Shutting it down:
 1. `screen -r bot1` to resume
 2. On your keyboard, press `Ctrl + C` to stop the program

 ## Create another bot
-1. Make sure you're in the secretlounge-ng folder
-1. `mkdir bot2`
-2. `cp config.yaml.example bot2/config.yaml`
+2. Make a `bot2` directory and copy `config.yaml.example` to `bot2/config.yaml`
-3. `nano bot2/config.yaml` and paste in your new bot key from BotFather.
-Also change 'bot1' to 'bot2' on the database line
+3. Edit `bot2/config.yaml` and paste in your new bot key from BotFather.
+Also change 'bot1' to 'bot2' on the database line.
 4. `screen -dmS bot2`
 5. When you start secretlounge-ng, use the -c flag: `./secretlounge-ng -c bot2/config.yaml`